bgd-labs/aave-stk-v1-5/diffs/StakedTokenBptRev2_code_diff.md

    /**
 -   * @dev Sets the values for {name} and {symbol}, initializes {decimals} with
 -   * a default value of 18.
-+   * @dev Altered constructor as name and symbol are already initialized.
 +   * @dev Sets the values for {name} and {symbol}.
     *
 -   * To select a different value for {decimals}, use {_setupDecimals}.